An Update on Insurance Coverage for Autism Spectrum Disorder

 At Amvik Solutions, we know that there are challenges for children and adults living with autism spectrum disorder (ASD).
-Thankfully, advocacy for individuals with autism has never been stronger and the combined efforts of individuals all across the country has helped to bring some major legislative changes that have greatly benefited individuals on the spectrum.
+Thankfully, advocacy for individuals with autism has never been stronger and the combined efforts of individuals all across the country have helped to bring some major legislative changes that have greatly benefited individuals on the spectrum.

 One area that has received considerable attention and whose reform has benefited many is insurance reform.